Sam9875/Egocentric-VIsion-/README.md

 layers.py — Model architecture components (encoders, attention, predictors, etc.).

-✅ All models were trained on different sets of video features (Omnivore and EgoVLP).
+All models were trained on different sets of video features (Omnivore and EgoVLP).
+(This version uses BERT instead of GloVe for textual embedding, improving contextual understanding of queries.)

-🎯 Project Objective
+# Project Objective
 Given a natural language query and a video from the Ego4D dataset, the task is to localize the segment of the video that answers the query.

 Examples: